Extended paternity leave and invigoration of Sure Start centres will allow more flexibility for families

 “We will not succeed as a country if parents can’t get to work because they can’t get the childcare they need.”

 The Tories say that these proposals are ill-thought through and will cost the taxpayer money.
 They insist that there have only been 45 Sure Start closures during their parliament, saying that many centres have moved premises or merged with other branches.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.